What does in-network mean to me?

 To receive full insurance benefits, some insurance companies will require patients to receive services from an "in-network" or "participating provider".

-Contact your insurance company and ask them if Regional Medical Center, Delaware County Memorial Hospital, Regional Family Health, Regional Medical Home Care, or Regional Medical Center Hospice is in their network.
+Contact your insurance company and ask them if Regional Medical Center, Delaware County Memorial Hospital, Regional Family Health, or Regional Medical Home Care is in their network.
 If they do not find us in their “in-network” system by any of the above names contact us.

 Why should I bring my insurance card and a picture ID with me to my appointment?